Shushsa/docs/docs/general.md

 ## Q4: Will Kira have the native token, if yes, what role does it play?

 Kira's native staking asset is called the Kira Exchange Token (KEX).
-KEX is used to secure the network, and delegating KEX yields block rewards, network fees and exchange fees for stakeholders.
+KEX is used to secure the network and delegating KEX yields block rewards, network fees and exchange fees for stakeholders.
 KEX also powers the on-chain contracting mechanism via the community fund and is used in the permissionless token issuance process.

-## Q5: How KEX token will be created, if there is no pre-mine?
+## Q5: If there is no pre-mine, how are KEX tokens created?

-All KEX tokens will be created through the direct or indirect process of mining.
-The direct process involves operating a validator node, during the testnet and incubation phase of the Kira Network launch.
-The indirect method of mining will be disclosed at a later date and will be fully permissionless.
-During the mining phase, KEX tokens will be created through the dynamic inflation process, which is required to ensure the security of the network.
+All KEX tokens are created either directly, or indirectly, through mining.
+The direct mining process involves operating a validator node during the testnet and incubation phase of the Kira network launch.
+The indirect method of mining will be disclosed at a later date and also will be fully permissionless.
+During the mining phase, KEX tokens will be created through a dynamic inflation process, which is required to ensure the security of the network.

 ## Q6: Will the Kira team receive or reserve any tokens for themselves?

-Yes, Kira team will reserve 20% of the tokens to ensure rapid, continuous development effort.
+Yes, Kira team will reserve 20% of the KEX tokens.

 ## Q7: Why bonding is needed?